Skip to main content

 1. Click on the sky so that your inspector now focuses on the Main scene.
 Then:

-• Switch to Behavior tab.
+• Switch to Behaviour tab.

-• Open up Variable panel at the top-left corner of canvas.
+• Open up the Variable panel at the top-left corner of the canvas.
 Click on Add Variable to add a number variable then rename it as Remaining.
 For this project, we will have 3 pieces of evidence so set its default value to 3.

 1. Add two text objects into the scene and parent them both to the clipboard mesh clipboard.fbx.
 Rename one as Remaining and another as Label.